KDE/kaffeine/README.md

     fakeroot debian/rules binary && \
     cd ..

-This will produce both Debian/Ubuntu packages, like:
+This will produce both binary and debug packages, like:

 	kaffeine_*_amd64.deb  kaffeine-dbgsym_*_amd64.ddeb

 Installing it is as simple as: